21 Secrets Hotels Won’t Tell You

 If you request a king bed, there’s no guarantee

 No matter how confident the reservations agent sounds, call the hotel directly and make the request again a few days before you travel.
 Then do it again on the day of.
 If we still don’t have one when you get there and you’re nice about it, we may comp your breakfast or upgrade you to a suite.
-No matter what your bed size, use these 17 tips for sleeping better while you’re staying in a hotel.

 Don’t act like you own the place